Ask the Researcher

 Wetland Studies and Solutions, Inc.

 College of Agriculture, Urban Sustainability and Environmental Sciences

 Click here to download a flyer.

-Click here to download the Agenda for the Atlanta workshop.
+Click here to download the Agenda.

 The training will be from 8:00am to 5:00pm on Day 1 (registration at 8am with class starting at 8:30), and 8:00am to 12:00pm on Day 2.
 Powerpoints from the May 15-16 workshop can be viewed by clicking this link.